syxanash/scrappo/README.md

 # scrappo
-a cheap tool to read the interweb from command line, made learn *Clojure*.
+a cheap tool to read the interweb from command line, made to learn *Clojure*.